 And there's something else I taped up on my cabinets, a menu I want to make soon and don't want to forget.

 After the new floor was finished we went looking for something to put in the space below to hold stuff.
-We looked at expensive made-in-china cabinets and rolling tables, etc. in stores and I got stubbornly passive-aggressive and refused to buy any of them.
+We looked at expensive made-in-China cabinets and rolling tables, etc. in stores until I got stubbornly passive-aggressive and refused to buy any of them.

 We were both frustrated with the whole day but I asked to be taken to the nearest antique mall where we split up with a focus on any possible contraption that could hold stuff and still have character.

-That's me reflected in the black hole to record my victory.
+That's me reflected in the black hole below to photograph our new find.
 James Mason was very interested in it even before snacks got put inside.